nnn4l/nnn4l/README.md

-- ✨ Currently working on (yet another) shooter game
+- ✨ Working on (yet another) shooter game
 - 💻 I enjoy game development and coding
 - 📚 Currently a junior in high school